theodorekall/micro-blog/content/blog/mum-password-manager.md

 ## How easy is your password to guess?

-Cracking a password (using software to try a hundreds of possibilities at a time until the right password is found) is not rocket science.
+Cracking a password (using software to try hundreds of possibilities at a time until the right password is found) is not rocket science.
 It does not take that long to do so either (depending on the complexity of your password).

 ***Note:** The password `Password1234` is much easier to crack than `NQ7y4!&$pGPLeoYFk?h3`.*